lucavictor220/back-up-scripts/README.md

 ## Important remarks:
-Make sure you have the permission to execute the scripts.
+- Make sure you have the permission to execute the scripts.
 Use `chmod` command.

-Make sure that your username is vitiok.
+- Make sure you have the same username as the one saved in .zshrc and .bashrc.